kromulak/mu-cs424-f2015/lecture-22.md

 >['Lecture-22.pl']

-When you make queries it tries to prove the conjecture and replys true
+When you make queries it tries to prove the conjecture and replies true
->mortal(aristotle)
+>mortal(Aristotle)
 >>true

 FYI